MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-9-1-Geospatial-Workshop-8.md

       - text: Have a SCINet account and be able to login
         href: https://scinet.usda.gov/about/signup
         external: true
-      - text: Basic Python or other basic programming skill helpful (expertise not required)
+      - text: Basic python or other basic programming skill helpful (expertise not required)
+      - text: JupyterHub on Ceres via Open OnDemand will be used, so attending Session 4 may be helpful

+alerts:
+  - alert:
+    type: info
+    slim: true
+    text: This session overlaps with Session 6 which covers the same content but in R instead of python.

 subnav:
   - text: Learning objectives
     href: '#learning-objectives'
   - text: Agenda
     href: '#agenda'
+  - text: Tutorial material
+    href: '#tutorial-material'

 ---